Like our Facebook page to keep up on our most recent news

 Are there scholarships?
 How does one apply?

 Entering freshmen should contact us to apply for special freshmen scholarships ranging up to $2500.
-Members may also earn scholarships ($250-$5000) based on effort, seniority and success.
+Undergraduate members may also earn scholarships ($250-$5000) based on effort, seniority and success.

 Who is your director of debate?

-Paul S. Hayes is the GWU Director of Debate and Kyla Sommers and Jefferey Lear are our assistant coaches.
+Paul S. Hayes is the GWU Director of Debate.
 Click here for more.

 Why do you have "Literary" in your name?
 What is a "debate & literary society" as opposed to a "debate team"?